By Joe Casey

 I must confess.
 I suck at vacation.

 Make no mistake.
 I love vacations.
 I look forward to them.
 I enjoy them.
 Unlike many Americans I actually consistently take them.

 The problem is that I can’t resist trying to do something productive with all that unscheduled time.

 Last week, my wife surprised us with the news that one of her friends offered to lend us their beach house for the Fourth of July weekend.
 An unplanned four-day mini vacation.
 Awesome!

 But my thoughts immediately went to What can I get done while we’re there?
 Dumb.
 Then I made the mistake of asking about their TV package to determine if I could watch the Celtics-Sixers summer league game.
 Dumber.

-After decades of vacations and attempts at multi-tasking, I am much better.
-What I learned is to identify what types of things naturally fit into the rhythm of vacation that won’t disrupt it and annoy my family (any more than I usually do).
+After decades of vacations, I’ve become much better at stealth multi-taskin.g What I learned is to identify what types of things naturally fit into the rhythm of vacation that won’t disrupt it and annoy my family (even more than I usually do).

 For me, that’s creating time for thinking and planning.
 I can do it at the beach, while on a long walk and no-one will be the wiser.

 One of those things that’s a perfect fit is thinking about your life in retirement (and by “retirement” we mean when you decide to graduate from the grind and move on to create your next chapter).